m-miller/resume/README.md

 - Responsible for daily website maintenance including frontend and backend code

-- WordPress custom theme and plugin development, API and RESTful integration with Mayo intranet services (Active Directory, DB/2 databases, .NET and ColdFusion applications)
+- WordPress custom theme and plugin development, API and REST integration with Mayo intranet services (Active Directory, DB/2 databases, .NET and ColdFusion applications)

-- Server administration including Bash and Python scripting, cronjobs, WP-CLI, and installation of MySQL, PHP, and WordPress
+- Server administration including Bash and Python scripting, cronjobs, WP-CLI, and commandline installation of MySQL, PHP, and WordPress

-- Integration and management of analytics software (Awstats and Piwik), for the Nursing Intranet
+- Installation and management of analytics software (Awstats and Piwik), for the Nursing Intranet

 - Mentored junior members in versioning code via git and WordPress development and best practices

+- WordPress training for website admins and authors